jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ## Dynamic Scaling {#dynscale}

-Dynamic scaling is the ability to adjust resources according to demand, and possibly turn some of them off during periods of low usage.
+Dynamic scaling is the ability to adjust resources according to demand and possibly turn some of them off during periods of low usage.
 Examples include the set of servers needed for a service, how many duplicate links are needed to carry high-volume traffic, whether one needs all base stations with